 When starting out in your filmmaking career it is unlikely you will have the money to pay actors.
 Beginner and student actors are on the look out for film projects to work on.

 Being part of an amateur production helps actors practice their craft, build up their show reel and meet more filmmakers in the industry.

-*If you are young or just starting out feel free to ask friends and people you know to act in your films.
+*If you are new to filmmaking feel free to ask friends and family to act in your films.
 Even if they are not actors this is an easy way to cast your film and practice directing.

 How to find actors for student films

 1. Drama Schools and Clubs

 School and College drama classes or local drama clubs.
 Where ever you live in the world there will be an acting club near you.
 Ask the drama teacher or club organiser if you can talk to the acting students about your production.
 I used this method for casting the short films I made in school, it is an easy way to approach a large pool of actors all in one place.

 There are several actors casting sites online.
 I will list the major ones but you may need to search for local sites that feature actors near you.
 Even a student film can attract a professional actor if they like the screenplay.